MoBaT/YouTubeAPI/README.md

 - Multiple Account support with ability to save cookies and reuse
 - Subscribe
 - Unsibscribe
+- Liking / Disliking Videos
 - Multiple Account Profile Commenting
 - Multiple Account Video Commenting
 - Multiple Account Message Sending
 - Settings (Wait Time, Blacklisting(Video + User), Captcha Find, ....
 More in USAGE)
+- ChannelInformation Class allows you to specify a channel username and get information on their channel
+- VideoIfnromation Class allows you to specify a videoID and get information about the video

 #### USE - SETTINGS ####